zwx13/k8s-runtime-audit/README.md

 ### Experiment results

 The `experiment-results` subfolder contains the collected results for the experiment runs.
-I ran the experiment on a `kubeadm` K8s cluster running locally, on 3 VMs: 1 control-plane node and 2 worker nodes.
+We ran the experiment on a `kubeadm` K8s cluster running locally, on 3 VMs: 1 control-plane node and 2 worker nodes.

 It contains subfolders from `01` to `06`, corresponding to the six experiment scenarios.
 Each of these folders contains six result subfolders.
 The name of each result subfolder is `run-` followed by a timestamp representing the run date and time.